anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

   In addition, the registrar-agent SHOULD know the product-serial-number(s) of the pledge(s) to be bootstrapped.
   The registrar-agent MAY be provided with the product-serial-number(s) in different ways:
     * configured, e.g., as a list of pledges to be bootstrapped via QR code scanning
-    * discovered by using standard approaches like mDNS as described in {{discovery_uc2_ppa}}
+    * discovered by using standard approaches like DNS-SD with mDNS as described in {{discovery_uc2_ppa}}
-    * discovered by using a vendor specific approach, e.g., RF beacons.
+    * discovered by using a manufacturer specific approach, e.g., RF beacons.
   If the serial numbers are not known in advance, the registrar-agent cannot perform a distinct triggering of pledges but and triggers  all pledges discovered .

   The registrar-agent SHOULD have synchronized time.